levsero/test_embed/README.md

 The bootstrap file will do the following:

 * Set Node version
-* Install gulp, bower & selenium-server globally
+* Install bower & selenium-server globally
-* Run npm install & bower install to get all dependencies
+* Run `npm install & bower install` to get all dependencies
-* Run gulp build-dev to generate snippet, framework and example files
+* Run `npm build:debug` to generate snippet, framework and example files
 * Setup pre-commit hook
 * Download rosetta translation into `src/translation/translation.json`
 * Download graphicsmagick, imagemagick & cairo using brew
 * Run npm install webdriverio & webdrivercss (these depend on the above)

-To test the embeddables type `gulp watch` in this folder for it to kick off.
+To test the embeddables type `npm run watch` in this folder for it to kick off.
 This creates a dist folder with `main.js`, `boostrap.js` files and generates some example html files where you can run the framework loaded via our snippet.
 Visit [http://localhost:1337/example/](http://localhost:1337/example/) to test live examples.

-## Automated UI Regression testing (beta)

-To run the UI regression tests you'll need to have run `script/bootstrap` to get all the deps.

-To actually run the UI tests follow these steps:

-* Run `gulp watch` to start the server
-* Run `selenium` command
-* Run `gulp test-ui`
-* Bask in the eternal glory
-* Once completed screenshots will be stored in `./webdrivercss/`

 ## Refreshing Rosetta translations